Saturday, May 2, 2026

 Share on FacebookShare on TwitterShare on WhatsApp

 The University of Fort Hare (UFH) in the Eastern Cape is making bold strides in veterinary education and research.
-Recently, a delegation from the university met with agriculture minister John Steenhuisen to propose the establishment of South Africa’s second veterinary academic hospital.
+Recently, a delegation from the university met with agriculture minister John Steenhuisen to propose the establishment of South Africa’s third veterinary academic hospital.

 Steenhuisen welcomed the initiative and highlighted the urgent need to expand veterinary capacity in the country.